 Geniculate zoster (Ramsay Hunt syndrome, herpes zoster oticus Herpes Zoster Oticus Herpes zoster oticus is an uncommon manifestation of herpes zoster that affects the 8th cranial nerve ganglia and the geniculate ganglion of the 7th (facial) cranial nerve.
 Herpes zoster (shingles)... read more ) results from involvement of the geniculate ganglion.
 Ear pain, facial paralysis, and sometimes vertigo occur.
 Vesicles erupt in the external auditory canal, and taste may be lost in the anterior two thirds of the tongue.

-Ophthalmic herpes zoster (see also Herpes Zoster Ophthalmicus Herpes zoster ophthalmicus is a reactivated latent varicella-zoster virus (VZV) infection ( shingles) involving the eye.
-Symptoms and signs, which may be severe, include unilateral dermatomal... read more results from involvement of the gasserian ganglion, with pain and vesicular eruption in and around the eye and on the forehead, in the V1 distribution of the ophthalmic division of the 5th (trigeminal) cranial nerve.
+Ophthalmic herpes zoster Herpes Zoster Ophthalmicus Herpes zoster ophthalmicus is a reactivated latent varicella-zoster virus (VZV) infection ( shingles) involving the eye.
+Symptoms and signs, which may be severe, include unilateral dermatomal... read more results from involvement of the gasserian ganglion, with pain and vesicular eruption around the eye and on the forehead, in the V1 distribution of the ophthalmic division of the 5th (trigeminal) cranial nerve.
 Ocular disease can be severe.
 Vesicles on the tip of the nose (Hutchinson sign) indicate involvement of the nasociliary branch and a higher risk of severe ocular disease.
 However, the eye may be involved in the absence of lesions on the tip of the nose.

 Intraoral zoster is uncommon but may produce a sharp unilateral distribution of lesions.
 No intraoral prodromal symptoms occur.

 For less severely immunocompromised patients, oral famciclovir, valacyclovir, or acyclovir (see above) is a reasonable option; famciclovir and valacyclovir are preferred.
-For severely immunocompromised patients, acyclovir is recommended at a dosage of 10 mg/kg IV q 8 h for 7 days for adults and 20 mg/kg IV q 8 h for 7 days for children < 12 years.
+For severely immunocompromised patients, acyclovir is recommended at a dosage of 10 mg/kg IV every 8 hours for 7 to 10 days for adults and 20 mg/kg IV every 8 hours for 7 days for children < 12 years.
 Some experts recommend treatment beyond 7 to 10 days, lasting until all lesions are crusted, for immunocompromised patients.

 Management of postherpetic neuralgia can be particularly difficult.
-Treatments include gabapentin, cyclic antidepressants, and topical capsaicin or lidocaine ointment.
+Treatments include gabapentin, pregabalin, cyclic antidepressants, topical capsaicin or lidocaine ointment, and botulinum toxin injection.
 Opioid analgesics may be necessary.
 Intrathecal methylprednisolone may be of benefit.
-A recent study suggests that injecting the entire affected area with botulinum toxin A (40 injections in a chessboard pattern) can reduce pain.

 Herpes zoster is caused by reactivation of the varicella-zoster virus (the cause of chickenpox) from its latent phase.